“I Need a Headline That Work in All Media”

 The headline for this post would capture more eyeballs if I added “How to” replacing the “I need.”
 There are way too many communication channels and different needs of people that make one headline useful in all shapes and sizes.

-It’s what I do.
-It’s what I love to do.
+This is what I do and what I love to do.